OUR DEODORANT CENTER

 I stopped using a conventional deodorant.
 My pits cleared up and looked normal once again.
 Even in my teens, I knew better.
 To me, I was putting on something harmful on my pits, and my body obviously gave me clear warning signs to stop.

 That's my experience...
 But I did wonder if anyone else have battles with their conventional deodorants and antiperspirants.
+Conversations around this with many consumers like yourself have led me to believe that even though all of our experiences may not be the same, they are quite similar.

 You have taken the first step to “freshen” up your armpits.
 Here is a timeline of what to expect.